yvestige/ptm-presentations/README.md

 # Peer Tutoring - Computer Science

 Hello PEER Tutors!
 Here are the custom-drawn PowerPoint presentations.
-Take note that the average number of slides are 230+ but they can be presented in less than 1 hour.
+Take note that the average number of slides are 230+ but they can be presented in less than 1 hour (except the pointers and linked lists part because it requires in-depth F2F tablet drawings, but still it depends on the presenter).
 The number is high due to extra slide animations only.

 ## Helpers